What is DWU’s definition of a transfer?

 Do I need to provide my high school transcripts?

-Your admissions counselor will inform you if your transcript is needed.
+Your transfer coordinator will inform you if your high school transcript is needed.

 What deadlines does DWU have for incoming students?